 Planning is Key

 Bill Hofheimer, senior director of communications at ESPN, has worked 19 Super Bowls.
 He first experienced the media mayhem in Tampa in 2001, and missed only one since.
 His initial Super Bowl was with Disney Sports, before joining ESPN in 2005.
-He's now PR lead for ESPN’s Monday Night Football and NFL studio shows.
+He's now PR lead for ESPN’s College Sports PR and previously oversaw PR for ESPN’s Monday Night Football and NFL studio shows.